Workers' Front (Croatia)

 The Workers' Front (Radnička fronta, RF) is a democratic socialist and progressive political party in Croatia.
-Formed in May 2014 as a political initiative of workers, trade unionists, unemployed, and students in Croatia, it supports anti-clericalism anti-fascism, antimilitarism, eco-socialism, labour rights, progressivism, and socialist feminism.
+Formed in May 2014 as a political initiative of workers, trade unionists, unemployed, and students in Croatia, it supports anti-clericalism, anti-fascism, antimilitarism, eco-socialism, labour rights, progressivism, and socialist feminism.
 Some left-libertarian and Trotskyist (International Socialist Alternative) critics characterize it as left-wing populist in the mold of Podemos and SYRIZA.

+The RF is a full member of the Party of the European Left.
+It also cooperates closely with other left-wing political parties and organizations in the countries of former Yugoslavia, such as The Left in Slovenia and The Left in North Macedonia.

 Objectives and ideology

 The Workers' Front has been compared to Spanish Podemos and Greek SYRIZA by the local and regional media.

+The party summarizes the basis of its political programme, Democratic socialism for the 21st century (Demokratski socijalizam 21. stoljeća), as a socialist triangle of social ownership, social production and the focus of production on the needs of all.
+Its programme takes heavy inspiration from the resurgence of democratic socialism in mainstream politics in the West (see millennial socialism).

-With the relative success of the Democratic Socialism for the 21st Century (Croatian: Demokratski socijalizam 21. stoljeća) political programme used to bolster support during the presidential elections, which takes heavy inspiration from those of Bernie Sanders and Jeremy Corbyn, it is once again being used for the upcoming parliamentary elections.
-A party candidate running in the 8th electoral unit, Ljiljana Nikolovska, described democratic socialism in an interview with a local news site Glas Istre as follows:
+The party came under critique for lacking a clearly defined ideology — apart from the general idea of creating a "broad left-wing front".
+Various public statements by the party members, such as that in support of both the Nordic model and the socialism of the 21st century as established in Venezuela, contributed to ambiguousness of its ideological orientation.
+For example, a party candidate running in the 8th electoral unit, Ljiljana Nikolovska, described her view on democratic socialism in an interview with a local news site Glas Istre as follows: